k8up-io/k8up/README.md

 }
 ```

 Best is if you have [minio](https://min.io/download) installed somewhere to be able to setup the needed env values.
+It needs to be reachable from within your dev cluster.

 ## Example configurations